henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Are custom clients like Feather or Lunar supported?",
-    answer: `We do not provide any support for custom clients.`, },
+    answer: `No, we do not provide any support for custom clients.`, },
   {
     question: "Does this work with tunneling or world hosting services like playit.gg, Essential, e4mc, World Host or Localtonet?",